Overview

 - Write down questions to ask during your appointment.

-Some basic questions to ask include:
+Some basic questions you may wish to ask include:

 - Do you think my condition is temporary or chronic?